Hagoodkk/Projects/BashScriptPractice/readme.md

 6. Outputs number of words which starts with 'A' or 'a' and ends with any letter
 7. Outputs the number of numeric words
 8. Outputs the number of alphanumeric words

+**Run Instruction**

+Simply enter "bash assign-4.sh nameOfFile", where "nameOfFile" is the file to be analyzed.